-You may opt for a full frame, in which the entire lens is made in the full reading prescription, if you spend a great time concentrating on material close-up.
-Full frame are generally designed as magnifying eyeglasses.
+Full frames are generally designed as magnifying eyeglasses.
 This explains why your reading lenses appear blurry if you try to look up and across the room.

 The Healthy Prescription

-Since ready-made readers became popular, people have experimented with fashion by buying ready-made and very cheap reading glasses in different styles, designs and colors allowing one to own several pairs for use in the house, in the car, office, briefcase, purse, and so on.
+Since the time when ready-made readers became popular, people experimented with fashion by buying ready-made reading glasses in different styles, designs, and colors.
+For many, this allows them to own several pairs for use in the house, in the car, and office.

-This truly is a lot of convenience, but the lens prescription in these one-size-fits-all eyeglasses is the same in both eyes.
-Since not everyone have the same prescription in both eyes, the lenses may be too far off your actual prescription and can result to eye strain, headaches, and even nausea.
+Ready-made is convenient, but the lens prescription in one-size-fits-all eyeglasses is the same in both eyes.
+Since not everyone has the same prescription in both eyes, the lenses may be too far off your actual prescription and can result in eye strain, headaches, and even nausea.

-When this happens, its your eyes telling you that the location of the optical center of the lenses may not be appropriately customized for you so time to see an eye specialist.
-If you have entered into your 40's, getting the right prescription for your eyeglasses is one way to care for the aging eyes.
+When this happens, it is your eyes telling you that the location of the optical center of the lenses is not appropriately customized for you.

 How to Choose a Charming Frame for Your Shape